 I really hope you enjoyed this tutorial!
 If you're looking for more sewing tutorials, check out my how to make a girl's winter dress tutorial here!

 I'd love to see how your bow ties turn out.
-Feel free to post photos in the comments section when you get done with your projects and tag Hearty Sol!
+Feel free to post photos in the comments section when you get done with your projects or tag #heartysol on Instagram!